 Research Potential Lenders

-Explore nonprofit-friendly lenders, such as community development financial institutions (CDFIs), banks with nonprofit divisions, and nonprofit-focused credit unions.
+Explore nonprofit-friendly lenders, such as Community Development Financial Institutions (CDFIs), banks, and credit unions that specialize in serving nonprofits.
 However, each lender may have different eligibility criteria and terms, so compare options to find the best fit.
+Be prepared for this effort because it is going to take a long time to find an institution that will work with nonprofit organizations.

 Gather Necessary Documents

-Prepare all the required documents, which typically include your nonprofit’s financial statements, budget, business plan, and proof of nonprofit status.
+Prepare all the required documents, which typically include your nonprofit financial statements, 990s, budget, budget plan, bank statements, and proof of nonprofit status.
 Lenders may also request board resolutions and personal financial information from key individuals within the organization.

 Craft a compelling loan proposal that outlines your organization’s mission, the purpose of the loan, and how it will benefit your nonprofit and the community it serves.
-Highlight your repayment plan and the collateral, if any, you can offer.
+Highlight your repayment plan and any collateral you can offer.
+Keep in mind that banks lend money based on financial considerations, not noble causes.

 Review and Negotiate Terms